Charles, Duke of Lower Lorraine: Life

-As he had been a vassal also of Lothair, Charles's acts on behalf of Otto were considered treason and he was thereafter excluded from the throne.
+As he had been a vassal also of Lothair, Charles' acts on behalf of Otto were considered treason and he was thereafter excluded from the throne.
 On Lothair's death (986), the magnates elected his son Louis V and on the latter's death (987), Hugh Capet.
 Thus, the House of Capet came to the throne over the disgraced and ignored Charles.
-Charles's unexceptional marriage and his lack of wealth are two of the reasons he was denied the throne.
+Charles' unexceptional marriage and his lack of wealth are two of the reasons he was denied the throne.
 Charles made war on Hugh, even taking Rheims and Laon.
 However, on Maundy Thursday (26 March) 991, he was captured, through the perfidy of the Bishop Adalberon, and was imprisoned by Hugh in Orléans.
 He was succeeded as Duke of Lower Lorraine by his son Otto.

-There is uncertainty over the date and place of Charles's death.
-The necrology of the diocese of Liège dates Charles's death to 22 June without specifying the year.
+There is uncertainty over the date and place of Charles' death.
+The necrology of the diocese of Liège dates Charles' death to 22 June without specifying the year.
 Sigebert of Gembloux records it under the year 991, but he may have confused it with his capture, since two documents of January 992 seem to imply that Charles was still alive.
-One was dated by a supporter to the fifth year of "Charles king in waiting" (sperante Karolo rege), the other is dated by Hugh's reign, "Charles being thrown in prison" (Karolo trusus in carcere).
+One was dated by a supporter to the fifth year of "Charles king in waiting" (sperante Karolo rege); the other is dated by Hugh's reign, "Charles being thrown in prison" (Karolo trusus in carcere).
 He must have been dead by 995, when Adalberon and Count Odo of Blois tried to install his son Louis on the throne.
 His death is sometimes placed in Orléans, but this is pure conjecture.

 The Historia Francorum Senonensis, written between 1015 and 1034, propagated the view that Charles was the rightful king in 987 and Hugh a usurper.
 In 1666, the lead sarcophagus of Charles was discovered in the Basilica of Saint Servatius in Maastricht with an inscription bearing the date 1001.
 This appears to be the date of his interment in Maastricht, however, and not of his death.
 Probably his son Otto had his body moved.
 While the sarcophagus remains, the original inscription has been lost.